wttech/gradle-aem-plugin/README.md

 * In next step application is being built and deployed to all configured AEM instances.
 * Finally build awaits till all AEM instances are stable.

-### Filter instances for which packages will be deployed or satisfied
+### Filter instances to work with

-When there are defined named AEM instances: `local-author`, `local-publish`, `integration-author` and `integration-publish`, then it is possible to deploy (or satisfy) packages taking into account:
+When there are defined named AEM instances: `local-author`, `local-publish`, `integration-author` and `integration-publish`, then it is possible to:

+* deploy (or satisfy) CRX package(s)
+* tail logs
+* checkout JCR content

+with taking into account:

  * type of environment (local, integration, staging, etc)
  * type of AEM instance (author / publish)

-Example cases:
+by filtering instances by names, e.g:

 ```bash
 gradlew aemDeploy -Paem.instance.name=integration-*